Quirky1869/backup-calculator/README.md

 - **Modern Interface**: "Cyber-Industrial" design with dark/light mode support and multilingual capabilities (FR/EN)

 > [!WARNING]
-> 1 month of retention is equal to 30 days
+> 1 month of retention is equal to 31 days
 > 4 weeks of retention is equal to 28 days
-> 31 days of retention is therefore greater than 1 month

 ### Technologies Used
 - HTML5 / CSS3 (CSS Variables & Grid)